Press the desired letter and a sub-menu will appear…

 Rasgueo, Rasqueado – strumming repetitive circular motion technique of the right hand

-Sacromonte – neighborhood or barrio in Granada which is also famous for flamenco performances in gypsy caves…
+Sacromonte – neighborhood or barrio in Granada which is also famous for music performances in gypsy caves…

 Saeta – Saetas are traditional Spanish Catholic songs that are most often sung during Holy Week (Semana Santa) in the form of an acapella / serenade to the image of the Virgin Mary or Jesus.
 The passionate singing perhaps includes influences from Arabic and Hebraic styles, with some drawing comparisons to the singing of the traditional call to prayer in the Muslim world.
 The saeta is a passionate show of religious devotion.

 Sevillanas – Sevillanas derived from traditional Spanish folk songs and dance and evolved in the south of Spain over the years.
 The music and dance are extremely popular in Sevilla during the Feria de Abril (April Fair), as well as enjoyed in much of Andalucia during the various annual fairs.
 The style is more festive, upbeat and positive and thus is popular for regional fairs where a celebratory atmosphere is a top priority

 Siguiriyas – Is one of the most important styles of flamenco music.
 Belonging to the cante jondo family, this is a deep and solemn type of song.
 Siguiriyas, together with Soleá, are two of the most important forms today.
-Many of the most traditional and popular flamenco songs come from these two families of styles
+Many of the most traditional and popular songs come from these two styles families

 Soleá – (Soleares plural) originates from southern Andalucia and is a popular style which demands a gifted singer accompanied by one guitar player.
 Lyrics are of personal anguish and passion which the singer transmits through melody and an interchanging of strong and lilting vocals, best accompanied by a solemn face.
 Soleá has several sub-styles linked to different towns and cities, which are classified as “Soleares de…” Triana (Seville), Cadiz, and Jerez, as well as Utrera, Alcalá, and Lebrija (province of Seville).
 All have different regional variations

 Soniquete – Spirit, or talent of an artist